 Inverter warranty Often shorter term than panel warranties

 Are you trying to understand the warranty terms on a system you have or are considering?
-Describe what you have been told and I can help you think through which specific warranty type each figure actually refers to.
+Describe what you’ve been told, and I can help you work out which specific warranty type each figure actually refers to.